lo6ic/cs-blog/README.md

 - `datePublished`
 - `picture`

+Posts can also include optional `displayOrder` front matter when more than one post shares the same `datePublished`.
+Sorting checks the date first.
+Only when two posts have the same date, the higher `displayOrder` appears first.
+For example, `displayOrder: 2` appears before `displayOrder: 1` on the same day.

 Post routes are derived from the markdown filename.
 For example, `posts/my-post.md` becomes `/posts/my-post`.

 ## Working With Blog Posts